mukundp7/Spotify-Analysis/README.md

 ORDER BY 2 DESC;
 ```

-9. For each album, calculate the total views of all associated tracks.
+9. What are the total views for each album for all the associated tracks?
 ```sql
 SELECT album, track, SUM(views) as total_views
 FROM spotify